Whether you’re an artist, writer, designer, or entrepreneur, physical products can be the perfect canvas for monetizing your creativity.

 - Direct to Garment prints ink directly onto the material, which is especially good for simpler designs (i.e. witty t-shirts).
 You can only print on certain areas of the product as a result.

 - Cut and Sew is sometimes known as “all-over print”.
-The article of clothing is printed on in pieces for maximum coverage, and then sewn together for a seamless print across the entire piece.
+The article of clothing is printed on in pieces for maximum coverage and then sewn together for a seamless print across the entire piece.
 While the base costs may be higher, this lets you create a more premium product that you could sell for more.
-This is not to be confused with “sublimation printing”, which is a less accurate but more economical method of achieving an all-over print.

 - Embroidery is perhaps the most complex printing technique because the final product is actually a threaded design with a 3D effect.
 This is best for simple designs that involve only a handful of colors, and for products like hats that traditionally feature embroidered designs.